Lorenzo-Palmieri/TaNa/README.md

 # TaNa
-C++ implementation of the Tangle Nature Model
+C++ implementation of the Tangled Nature Model

 Please cite using the following DOI: